GhoulKingR/solace-messaging-application/README.md

 ## What’s in this project?

 This project contains the following:
 * The completed messaging application
 * Solace client JavaScript library
-* Hand-written Subscriber and Publisher modules, for easier integration with the application
+* Hand-written `Subscriber.js` and `Publisher.js` modules, for easier integration with the application

 ## Running the project

 There are several ways to run this application.
 Two of the ways include the following:
 * Running the `index.html` file in your browser.
 * Serving the project through localhost on your system.